-As combatants arrive for the first battle of a combat type (Shinai, Renaissance, Cut-and-Thrust, and Armored):
+As combatants arrive for the first battle of a combat type (Shinai, Rapier, Cut-and-Thrust, and Armored):

-- Have them gather in the shade of one area

-- Inspect their armor and weapons

-- Direct them to another shaded area away from the inspection site.
+- i.
+Have them gather in the shade of one area - ii.
+Inspect their armor and weapons - iii.
+Direct them to another shaded area away from the inspection site.